motokimura/spacenet8_solution_5th-place/README.md

     - Flooded Road: 0.5 * `Siamese U-Net (EfficientNet-B5)` + 0.5 * `Siamese U-Net (EfficientNet-B6)`
   - As for TTA, only the left-right flipping TTA was applied to the flooded building channel.
   - I trained all the models above with fp16.
 This reduces the GPU memory usage by 30% compared to fp32 training.
-  - I did not use any external data.
+  - No external data was used.

 ## 4. Open Source Resources, Frameworks and Libraries